 On August 31, 1948, 256 Marlborough was acquired from Albert Gordon’s estate by real estate dealer Thomas J. Diab.
 In September of 1948, he applied for (and subsequently received) permission to convert the house from a single-family dwelling into a five apartments.
 On October 15, 1951, he transferred the property to his firm, Baid Realty Corp.
 (Biad being Diab spelled backwards).

-On October 18, 1955, 256 Marlborough was acquired from Baid Realty by Helen A. Durkin.
+On October 18, 1955, 256 Marlborough was acquired from Baid Realty by Mrs. Helen A. (Lawrence/Laurence) Durkin, the former wife of Oswald Joseph Durkin.
 She lived at 3 Fairfield.

 The property changed hands and on September 19, 1962, was acquired by real estate broker Peter A. Mead.
 He and his wife, Sara D. Mead, lived in one of the apartments.
 In 1969, they combined the units on the first and second floors, creating a duplex apartment for themselves and reducing the number of units from five to four.

 256 Marlborough remained an apartment building, assessed as a four- to six-family dwelling, in 2016.